fido-device-onboard/pri-fidoiot/README.md

 $ cd <fdo-pri-src>/protocol-samples/http-client-to0-sample
 $ mvn exec:java
 ```
+Expect the following message on successful TO0 completion.

 TO0 Response Wait: 3600

 TO0 Client finished.

 #### Running the FDO PRI TO1 HTTP Client